Long-Term Care Fraud and Abuse

 Long-term care is a term encountered often in nursing homes, assisted living facilities, and other literature about or geared toward the elderly.
 The definition of long-term care generally covers any sort of permanent or regular assistance with daily activities.
 These activities of daily living, or ADLs, include dressing, bathing, eating, continence, walking, and getting in and out of chairs or beds (transferring).
 Assistance with these ADLs is usually provided by a trained or qualified caregiver, therapist, or private duty nurse.
+As with nursing homes, these settings can lead to fraud and abuse.
+If you suspect your loved one is being harmed — financially or physically — we encourage you to consult with our California nursing home lawyers.

 Any person who has trouble accomplishing activities of daily living on his or her own could require long-term care.
 According to the U.S. Department of Health and Human Services, approximately 60% of people who use long-term care today are over the age of 65.
 The natural process of aging tends to create a need for assistance with ADLs, although several individuals with chronic or permanent disabilities, injuries, or other conditions also require and use long-term care.